gzguevara/rag-visualizer/README.md

 # RAG Visualizer

 ## Overview
 This RAG Visualizer offers a comprehensive exploration of a 3D embedding space in an easy-to-distibute streamlit app.
-Utilizing DBSCAN for cluster identification, the visualizer employs the underlying LLM to describte the semanticis of these clusters.
-Users can interactively query chunks and visualize both the input prompt and the retrieved chunks.
-RAG Visualizer serves as a toy example for your LLMOps pipeline.
-RAG Visualizer enables a deep understanding of clusters, revealing meaningful patterns and enchancing interpretability.
+Chunks are clustered by DBSCAN and described, using a subset of chunks, passed to the underlying LLM.
+Users can interactively prompt the LLM using LlamaIndex for navie RAG.
+The prmpt and retrieved chunks are visualized and highlighted.
+RAG Visualizer serves as a toy example for  your LLMOps pipeline by describing of clusters, revealing meaningful patterns and enchancing interpretability.

 <p align="center">
   <img src="media/visual.gif" width="750">